Iris formosana: Description

 After the iris has flowered, it produces an oblong-ovate seed capsule, measuring 3–4 cm long.
 It has the remains of the perianth tube on the apex of the capsule.

-Biochemistry
+Genetics

-As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
+As most irises, this species is diploid, having two sets of chromosomes.
+This can be used to identify hybrids and classification of groupings.

 It has been count several times.
 Including 2n=28, Yasui 1939, ex Randolph & Mitra, AIS 140, 57.
 1956, 2n=35, Chimphamba, 1973. and 2n=35 (JR Ellis and Y Lim).

 The chromosome count is normally published as 2n = 28 or as 2n=28, 35.

 Taxonomy

 It has the common name of 'Taiwan Iris'.

 It is written as 台湾鸢尾 or 臺灣鳶尾 in Chinese script and also known as tai wan yuan wei in Pinyin in China.

 The pinyin common name is derived from the 'Milvus' tail flower, because the shape of the irises flower is similar in form to that of the tail of the Milvus (or kite).

 It is known in Japanese as I wa ta shi san ga ya meaning 'Taiwan butterfly flower'.

 The Latin specific epithet formosana refers to the island of Formosa (former name of Taiwan).

 It was first published and described by Jisaburo Ohwi in Acta Phytotaxonomica et Geobotanica.
 (Acta Phytotax.
 Geobot.)
 Vol.3 page115 in 1934.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, and then updated on 2 December 2004.

 Iris formosana is a tentatively accepted name by the RHS.